average-kirigiri-enjoyer/SVG-logo-maker/README.md

 ## Description

-Having a clean, professional logo is essential for your brand and general web presence as a web developer, but paying a graphic designer to put one together for you can be very finanically taxing, especially when you're just starting out.
+Having a clean, professional logo is essential for your brand and general web presence as a web developer, but paying a graphic designer to put one together for you can be very financially taxing, especially when you're just starting out.
 Thus, this application allows a user to generate a simple but sleek logo via user input in the CLI.

 ## Installation